-Signalling that privacy is coming to DeFi, Sienna Network raises $11.2M for its platform – TechCrunch
+Signaling that privacy is coming to DeFi, Sienna Network raises $11.2M for its platform – TechCrunch

 Last week we saw some major backing of the Secret Network blockchain, as significant blockchain players Arrington Capital and Blocktower Capital invested in the privacy-first smart contract platform.
 What this is signaling is the rise of privacy-oriented financial blockchain projects, which are crucial if “DeFi” (decentralized finance) is to have any kind of future.
-We have come to expect privacy in our ’normal’ financial lives, so we will expect it in the blockchain world.
+We have come to expect privacy in our “normal” financial lives, so we will expect it in the blockchain world.

 Today there’s a new signal that this privacy movement in DeFi is taking off with the announcement from privacy decentralized finance company Sienna Network that it has raised $11.2 million from institutional investors and its public supporters.
-Of that raise, the private token sale raised $10 million from investors including NGC, Inclusion Capital, Lotus Capital, FBG, Skyvision Capital and others.
+Of that raise, the private token sale raised $10 million from investors, including NGC, Inclusion Capital, Lotus Capital, FBG, Skyvision Capital and others.
 It also raised $1.2 million on the DaoMaker and Polkastarter exchanges.

-Sienna Network is built on the afore-mentioned Secret Network, and pitches itself as a privacy-first and cross-chain decentralized finance platform allowing asset holders to switch to privacy-oriented tokens.
+Sienna Network is built on the aforementioned Secret Network, and pitches itself as a privacy-first and cross-chain decentralized finance platform, allowing asset holders to switch to privacy-oriented tokens.

-Sienna is one of an increasing number of blockchain startups tackling the industry-wide problem of ‘front-running’.
-This – says Sienna – is where bad actors hijack future trades on public DeFi blockchains.
+Sienna is one of an increasing number of blockchain startups tackling the industry-wide problem of “front-running”.
+This — says Sienna — is where bad actors hijack future trades on public DeFi blockchains.

 Monty Munford, chief evangelist and core contributor to Sienna Network said: “Sienna helps access to the privacy-preserving blockchain in a user-friendly way due to the blockchain’s inherent privacy design.
 Sienna saves no login information, no wallet data, no transaction data, or anything else.
-It does not even track its website or give any information to any Third Party.”
+It does not even track its website or give any information to any third party.”

 Here’s how a front-running scam works: A transaction on Ethereum can be preempted by someone else simply by them paying a higher transaction fee.
 It’s the close equivalent in the real world of trumping a trade on the stock market, just because you paid a higher fee to a broker.
 In other words, it’s a disaster if it continues to happen, and the entire infrastructure of decentralized finance is threatened because of this threat.